 The formal eviction rate is displayed on the map.
 Eviction rate is the ratio of the number of court-ordered evictions divided by the number of renter-occupied homes in a given area.
 An eviction rate counts one eviction per address, so regardless of the number of people living in a given home, it is still considered to be a single eviction.
 The eviction rate does not account for informal evictions, or scenarios in which people are forced out of their homes without receiving a court-order.

 Massachusetts All Residential Eviction Cases, Non-Payment of Rent: please click the link to visit the dashboard by Massachusetts Trial Court, Department of Research and Planning.
-Data shows cases from December 2019.
+Data is updated monthly, beginning in December 2019.

 How does this impact families?

 Studies show that eviction has a negative impact on families because it often forces them out of their communities.
 Social networks, schools, jobs, and friendships create the structural supports that empower children and families to succeed, and when housing is removed these support systems often shatter as well.
 Many evictions happen informally and can be prevented when tenants are supported and their rights are protected.
 Find out more information by checking out the resources below and read more about why eviction matters at https://evictionlab.org/why-eviction-matters/ .
 (Eviction lab, 2018)

 Read more about the impact of evictions on our community here

 Data Source: This research uses data from The Eviction Lab at Princeton University, a project directed by Matthew Desmond and designed by Ashley Gromis, Lavar Edmonds, James Hendrickson, Katie Krywokulski, Lillian Leung, and Adam Porton.
 The Eviction Lab is funded by the JPB, Gates, and Ford Foundations as well as the Chan Zuckerberg Initiative.
 More information is found at evictionlab.org.